rundeck/docs/en/administration/cluster/loadbalancer/haproxy.md

 The web load balancer serving traffic to the Rundeck instance should be configured with the health check.

-* Add the "httpchk" with the URI of the health check.
+* Add the "httpchk" with the URI of the system info api endpoint.
 The token value is needed.
 * Add the "http-check" with the expected string (in this case, escaping the executionMode='active' response)

 ```